-- Removing paint from masonry with a gentle water-based or chemical-based detergent so long as the detergent does not damage the masonry.
-Always test removal methods on a small, inconspicuous area of the exterior - Applying maintenance coats of paint to already painted masonry - Replacing decorative masonry features which are missing or damaged beyond repair using accurate historic documentation of the historic feature, or if documentation is not available by using a new design which is compatible with the existing historic structure - Replacing masonry features which are missing or damaged beyond repair, with modern materials that mimic the color, texture, and finish of the historic material if the historic material is no longer available
+- Replacing decorative masonry features which are missing or damaged beyond repair using accurate historic documentation of the historic feature, or if documentation is not available by using a new design which is compatible with the existing historic structure - Replacing masonry features which are missing or damaged beyond repair, with modern materials that mimic the color, texture, and finish of the historic material if the historic material is no longer available

-- Using abrasive cleaning methods such as high-PSI pressure washers or media blast cleaning systems is prohibited.
-These methods damage masonry materials, such as the face of brick and terracotta glaze, and contribute to spalling and future water infiltration - Painting unpainted masonry.
-This can damage the existing material and lead to water being trapped in the masonry units which accelerates spalling and deterioration - Installing new decorative masonry features which appear falsely historic such as decorative
+- · Using abrasive cleaning methods such as high-PSI pressure washers or media blast cleaning systems is prohibited.
+These methods damage masonry materials, such as the face of brick and terracotta glaze, and contribute to spalling and future water infiltration - · Painting unpainted masonry.
+This can damage the existing material and lead to water being trapped in the masonry units which accelerates spalling and deterioration - · Installing new decorative masonry features which appear falsely historic such as decorative sills, brackets, gargoyles, or lions - Applying stucco or parge to masonry not historically covered in these materials

-Masonry materials include, from left to right, brick, tile, terracotta, stone, and stucco
+Masonry materials include, from left to right, brick, tile, terracotta, stone, and stucco.
+City of Birmingham, photo by KDG, 2022.

-The maintenance and repair of historic brick and mortar is recommended
+The maintenance and repair of historic brick and mortar is recommended.
+City of Birmingham, photo by KDG, 2022.

-The replacement of the historic tile on the left side of the image with modern tile on the right is not recommended
+The replacement of the historic Flint Faience tile (shown on left) with modern tile (shown on right) is not recommended.
+City of Birmingham, photo by KDG, 2022.